flexiblepower/fpai-documentation/SettingUpYourIDE.md

 When you start Eclipse for the first time it will show you the Welcome page.
 You can close it.

 ## Installing Bndtools
 The Eclipse plugin for bnd, called Bndtools, can be obtained from the Eclipse Marketplace.
-In Eclipes, go to `Help` and than to `Eclipse Marketplace...`.
+In Eclipes, go to `Help` and then to `Eclipse Marketplace...`.
 Search for `Bndtools` and click the `Install` button.
 During installation you will get a warning complaining about unsigned content.
 You may ignore that warning.
 After installation, restart Eclipse.

 For more information see [http://bndtools.org](http://bndtools.org).
 There is also a general tutorial available at [http://bndtools.org/tutorial.html](http://bndtools.org/tutorial.html).